estefrare/chuck-norris-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## About The App

-This app was built with Next.js and uses the [Chuck Norris Jokes API](https://api.chucknorris.io/).
+This app was built with Next.js, Tailwind and uses the [Chuck Norris Jokes API](https://api.chucknorris.io/).
 It allows you to browse random jokes, mark your favorites, and rate them.

+## Pending Tasks

+- 🔐 User authentication with username and password for a personalized experience.
+- 🧪 Add unit tests for critical components and logic.